Get Involved – Volunteer

 Outreach / Client Support

-GLBTQ Youth Drop In
+LGBTQ Youth Drop In

-Experienced and passionate youth workers may volunteer at our weekly youth drop in which focuses on building up local youth, many of whom identify as GLBTQ.
+Experienced and passionate youth workers may volunteer at our weekly youth drop in which focuses on building up local youth, many of whom identify as LGBTQ.
 A Child Welfare check is required for those working with youth.